VeriBlock/pop-phl/test/README.md

   `test_framework.log` and no logs are output to the console.
 - when run directly, *all* logs are written to `test_framework.log` and INFO level and above are output to the console.
-- when run by [our CI (Continuous Integration)](/ci/README.md), no logs are output to the console.
+- when run on Travis, no logs are output to the console.
 However, if a test fails, the `test_framework.log` and placehd `debug.log`s will all be dumped to the console to help troubleshooting.